rianhunter/blah2/README.md

 An [ADA4857][ada4857-datasheet] based, configurable, dual channel amplifier and line driver for [VHS decode][vhs-decode].
 The board is intended to be permanently mounted into a chosen VHS player, providing an amplified, 75 Ohms impedance output for the video and HiFi audio RF signals.
-To build the amp you need to choose the appropriate components fitting for your VHS player, read on to find out more.

 Find gerbers, BOM and pick'n'place files ready for fabrication over in the [releases section](https://gitlab.com/wolfre/vhs-rf-amp-ada4857/-/releases).
+Most of the boards are pre-assembled, but you will need to choose (and solder) the appropriate components fitting for your VHS player for final installation.

 This project is a follow up / improvement on the [previous SGM8302 dual channel amplifier](https://gitlab.com/wolfre/vhs-rf-amp-sgm8302) of the same nature.

 ## Overview

 The following diagram shows the intended usecase for this dual channel amplifier installed into a VHS player.
-The Parts that will be installed into the VHS player, coming from this project are drawn in blue.
+The Parts that are coming from this project and will be installed are drawn in blue.

 ![system-diagram.png](system-diagram.png)

 The design is based on two [ADA4857][ada4857-datasheet] single channel op amps, with a [DS8604-A0S3][ds8604-datasheet] 10V LDO and a few other passive components.
 Both RF paths are identical and all the following discussion applies to path A and B equally.
 The op amps are driven from a single 10V power supply (via an [LDO][wiki-ldo]), meaning the neutral / center voltage for the op amps is 5V.
-Each of the amp inputs is being AC coupled into a termination resistor (a 1:1 divider to add the needed 5V DC offset) and will need to be selected according to you needs (see [build guide][self-build-guide]).
+Each of the amp inputs is being AC coupled into a termination resistor (a 1:1 divider to add the needed 5V DC offset) and will need to be configured according to your VHS players needs (see [build guide][self-build-guide]).
-The op amps are used in a non-inverting design with a fixed gain factor, which also must be selected according to you needs (see [build guide][self-build-guide]).
+The op amps are used in a non-inverting design with a fixed gain factor, which also must be configured according to your VHS players signals (see [build guide][self-build-guide]).
 The amp outputs have a DC block capacitor and 75 Ohms resistor in series, for the usual 75 Ohms impedance line and load to drive.
 Mechanically the board is designed for [edge mount SMA connectors](https://www.google.com/search?q=sma+connector+edge+mount) but can also fit 2.54mm pin headers mounted sideways, or direct soldering.